Early One Morning

 35 x 28 cm in coloured pencils.
 January 2019

 Early one morning just nine Saturdays ago I set out from my vacation rental into the maze of lanes outside.
-“I won’t go far”, I called to daughter, Alicia, who was still in bed.
-My plan was to orientate myself within a small radius from the apartment, in our sestiere, Cannaregio.
+“I won’t go far”, I call to daughter, Alicia, who is still in bed.
+My plan is to orientate myself to the area within a small radius of our Cannaregio apartment.

 We had arrived in Venice the previous afternoon in rain.
 The forecast for our entire four-day stay was rain.
-Indeed in the night it had drummed down steadily.
-I had woken early to the plaintive call of seagulls.
-When I roused myself to the window the sky was blue and the moon sharp.
-So I quickly dressed and rushed out.
-Who wouldn’t?
+During the night it had drummed down steadily.

-First I took a photo of our building’s entrance so that I’d be able to recognize it again.
-The distinguishing feature was “hooligan” scrawled in graffiti.
+As soon as I am out of the front door I take a photo of our building’s entrance so that I will be able to recognize it again.
+The distinguishing feature is the word “hooligan” scrawled across an exterior wall.
 Noted.
-Senses erect I took a few steps this way (into Campo SS Giovanni e Paolo) then that way (to Fondamenta Nuove – the vaporetto stop).
+I take a few steps this way (into Campo SS Giovanni e Paolo) then that way (to Fondamenta Nuove – our vaporetto stop).

-Before I knew it I was OUT AND ABOUT in Venice.
+Before I know it I am OUT AND ABOUT in Venice.
 Wow!
-What an achievement, what joy!
-The low winter sun illuminated all it touched.
-Stone and water glowed.
-Hardly anyone was around, the time being before 07:00.
+What an achievement!
+The low winter sun illuminates all it touches.
+Stone and water glow.
+Hardly anyone is around, the time being before 07:00.

-I took the brave (for me) decision not to retrace my steps.
-Instead I pushed on, map in one hand, camera in the other, past Santa Maria Assunta dei Gesuiti.
-In tiny lanes between canals I witnessed light, shadow, water and movement.
+I take the brave (for me) decision not to retrace my steps.
+Instead I push onwards, map in one hand, camera in the other, past Santa Maria Assunta dei Gesuiti.
+In tiny lanes between canals I witness light, shadow, water and movement.

-I would do a loop back to our apartment.
-En route I took the photo which became my reference for “Early One Morning”.
-Where was I?
-On Rio Terrà di Franceschi detta la Botesela.
-(The name is longer than the thoroughfare!)
+I decide to loop back to our apartment.
+En route I take the photo which becomes my reference for “Early One Morning“.
+Where am I?
+The little street is named Rio Terrà di Franceschi detta la Botesela.

-Was the pooled water a remnant from the just-finished high tide or was it from the night’s rain?
-I don’t know but it looked perfect in its Venetian context.
-Sunshine bathed upper walls of buildings.
-It couldn’t reach lower – the result being an almost spiritual vertical ascension from deep shadow to radiant light.
+Is the pooled water a remnant from the recently finished acqua alta or is it from the previous night’s rain?
+I don’t know but it looks perfect in its Venetian setting.
+Sunshine bathes the upper walls of buildings.
+It can’t reach lower.
+The result is an almost spiritual vertical ascension from deep shadow to radiant light.